danwild/aurora-australis-forecaster/README.md

 # aurora-australis-forecaster

-<strong>Note:</strong> this project is a work in progress.<br/>
+<p><strong>Note:</strong> this project is a work in progress.</p>
 A cross-platform application for aggregating and visualising real-time Aurora Australis forecast data.

-Predicting the weather on Earth is still not an exact science, and this becomes more evident when we try to go beyond our own atmosphere.
-A limitation "Aurora Chasers" must begrudgingly accept.
+Predicting the weather on Earth is still not an exact science, and this becomes more evident when we try to go beyond our own atmosphere - a limitation all "Aurora Chasers" must begrudgingly accept.

 With this in mind; this project sets out with the intent to provide tools to identify when there is a substantially elevated probability of seeing an Aurora.